 Rings of Coals

 Now, see how many it takes to make a ring just under the oven.
-There should be 3 or 4 briquettes between each leg for a total of 9 to 12.
+There should be 2 or 3 briquettes between each leg for a total of 6 to 9.

-A ring around the top and the bottom is about 325 to 350 degrees.
+A ring around the top and the bottom is about 350 degrees.

-Remove every other briquette underneath to make 300 degrees.
+Remove every other briquette underneath to make about 300 degrees.

-Add a second ring to the top to make 375 degrees.
+Add a second ring to the top to make about 400 degrees.

 Just remember that a ring around the top and a ring around the bottom is your base starting point and tweak it from there.